emmabeynon/CV/README.md

 ## Emma Beynon
 I'm an enthusiastic junior developer with a passion for empowering women in tech and building exciting projects with code.
-I left a successful and established career in digital marketing to pursue a complete career change in to tech and joined Makers Academy to develop my software development skills (I blogged about my experience at https://londoncodelady.wordpress.com/).
+I left a successful and established career in digital marketing to pursue a complete career change in to tech and joined Makers Academy to hone my software development skills (I blogged about my experience at [https://londoncodelady.wordpress.com]https://londoncodelady.wordpress.com).
 I am now seeking a challenging and fulfilling junior developer role in a supportive team that is passionate about personal growth and learning.

-## Coding Projects
+### Coding Projects

 | Project | Description | Technologies | Testing |
 |---|------------|---|---|---|